 Humanity was created in the image of God.
 The first humans, Adam and Eve, sinned by disobeying a clear command of God, thus introducing sin and death into the human condition and human experience.
 Since this original sin, every human being - except for Jesus Christ - is born in rebellion to God, and is a sinner by nature and by choice.
 God will judge everyone who has ever lived.
 Every human being - except for Jesus Christ - deserves to be found guilty of sin and condemned to hell.

 By God's grace, there is a way to be saved from God's judgment and condemnation.
 God sent Jesus to die for the sins of the world so that whoever believes in Him will not perish but have everlasting life.
 By dying on the cross, Jesus took our place, receiving the full wrath of God that we deserve for our sins (this is called propitiation).
-When we put our faith in Jesus Christ, God punishes Jesus in our place (this is called substitutionary atonement), declares us to be righteous (this is called justification), and makes us new, giving us a new heart (this is called regeneration).
+By putting our faith in Jesus Christ, God punishes Jesus in our place (this is called substitutionary atonement), declares us to be righteous (this is called justification), and makes us new, giving us a new heart (this is called regeneration).
 From the moment of our justification and regeneration, we increasingly grow to be more like Jesus Christ (this is called progressive sanctification).
 God will raise the redeemed from the dead, fully restored to the image of God (this is called glorification).
 It is impossible to lose your salvation (this is called eternal security).

 No one seeks after God to be saved.
 Therefore, our salvation is entirely a work of God's grace.
 It is not our own doing.
 It is the gift of God.
 God initiates our salvation, giving us the faith we need to believe in the substitutionary death of Jesus Christ.
 God chose us for this salvation before the foundation of the world (this is called predestination).
 At the same time, we affirm that we make real decisions and exercise an autonomous will of our own.